 These stents work similarly to the stents used to prevent heart attacks and strokes.
 When blood vessels get clogged, a stent creates access to the vessel flow.

-For those suffering from glaucoma, the eye’s natural drainage pathway becomes less effective over time.
+For those suffering from glaucoma, the eye’s natural drainage pathway becomes less effective.
 The iStent creates a permanent pathway to bypass the ineffective drain and improve the eye’s natural outflow.
 Restoring this mechanism lowers and controls pressure within the eye.

 The iStent is implanted during your cataract surgery procedure.
-Once implanted, the iStent will begin working to safely and effectively manage intraocular pressure.
-Patients who receive iStent may also be able to reduce the use of glaucoma medications, but this will be at the discretion of your Milwaukee Eye Care physician.
+Once implanted, the iStent will begin working to safely manage intraocular pressure.
+Patients who receive iStent may also help reduce the use of glaucoma medications, but this will be at the discretion of your Milwaukee Eye Care surgeon.

 iStent: The world’s smallest medical implant delivers big results in mild-to-moderate open-angle glaucoma.